theunrealtarik/tae-tool/README.md

 	[value]_[rarity].png
 	- e.g: myValue_myRarity.png
 	```
-	- ***add you custom rarities***
+	- ***add you custom rarities***<br/>
-	Of course you can add your own rarities and to do that head up to `./configs/main.json` there you could find add rarities I have already added, delete them if you want and add yours
+	Of course your can add your own rarities and to do that head up to `./configs/main.json` there you could find add rarities I have already added, delete them if you want and add yours
 	```
 	"rarities": [
 		{ "key": "myRariy", "rate": { "up": 100, "down": 0 } }